People who know me know that I have an obsession for cherry blossoms.

 “While the sakuras may be magical, their life is brief.
 After blossoming for a mere two weeks their petals begin to fall, blanketing the ground and waterways beneath them.
 But even this fleeting blooming period is not without meaning, reminding us that every beginning has an inevitable end.
 Sakuras give the sensation of dreaming, of being hopeful and enthusiastic.
 They represent spring and renewal, the chance to begin again and forget the failures of the past.
 But they’re also a symbol of humanity.
 With their ephemeral flowering the blossoms serve as a reminder of mortality and the knowledge that while life may be momentary it should be lived to its fullest, just as the sakuras blossoms.”

 To my surprise, Liz contacted me with the great news that one of my photos was going to be used for the cover.
 I was very excited, because that trip to Japan meant a lot to me.
-Not only could I realize one of my dreams but I could get in touch with that sensitive part of me that knows how to love and appreciate the ephemeral beauty of nature.
+Not only could did one of my dreams came true, but I could get in touch with that sensitive part of me that knows how to love and appreciate the ephemeral beauty of nature.
 Since then, that sensitivity has not left my body and my heart.